FerchaPombo/finditberlin/README.md

 ![NuHMTL](/static/images/hmtlvalidatorfinal.png)

 * Several bugs and tasks remain to be addressed, primarily focusing on testing and functionality enhancements.
-Notably, testing of Python code has not been conducted, and while the Pep8 tool was unavailable, no further tests were performed to ensure the reliability of the codebase.

 * One crucial task is to implement a "Delete" button for administrators to remove posts directly from the site interface, eliminating the need to navigate to the Django admin panel.